 For the management of the website, they use the industry standard cPanel, and as you can see from the screenshot below, they have some nice added options,… such as PHP selector, Pagespeed Optimizer, Cloudflare one-click install, SiteLock security, R1Soft backups access, as well as their Ghost Installer (via Softaculous):

 - No “unlimited everything” – Most companies will try to pitch you the line that they have ‘unlimited everything’ and that just simply isn’t true about the sites bandwidth and disk space.
-A Small Orange separated themselves from the pack and provides you with a clear-cut picture of the disk space and bandwidth they offer.
+They have clearly separated themselves from the pack and provides you with a clear-cut picture of the disk space and bandwidth they offer.
 However, you can purchase additional bandwidth for your shared hosting at just $0.50 per GB per month.

 - SSD Driven – Experience blazing fast shared hosting with their fully SSD driven shared hosting environment.
 SSD drives are at least 15 times faster than the traditional mechanical drives used by most other hosts, and are more reliable as well.
 Typically, you will only see SSD driven hosting on a VPS or Dedicated server, and even then this is only a recent trend.
 This explains the lower storage space within the plans than competitors, but believe us… it is definitely worth it.